Azaradel/mm-slash-command/README.md

-# mm-shell-command
+# mm-slash-command
-Boilerplate for writing shell command handlers for Mattermost
+### Boilerplate for writing slash command handlers for Mattermost